 I have experienced the practice of yoga as lifesaving, having sustained me through giving birth naturally to two children and through a severe illness.
 My practice and teaching style is rooted in Iyengar yoga.
-I have studied many styles over the years, I am certified to teach Kundalini, Hatha, and Yin yoga.
-My passion is to bring the art of yoga to every BODY, people in aging bodies (over 40!) recovering from injuries, living with chronic illness.
-People who have the misconception it is not for them.
+I have studied many styles over the years and I am certified to teach Hatha, Kundalini, and Yin yoga.
+I have a certificate in Yoga Therapy from Loyola Marymount University in Los Angeles.

 The classes aim to calm the body’s stress response (strengthening the parasympathetic nervous system); quiet the mind; maintain and increase joint mobility; strengthen bones and tendons; stretch muscles and ligaments.
 Always with a strong emphasis on alignment, breath, and joy.

 I am constantly studying.

 My silver lining of the confinement was being able to study my first love, Iyengar Yoga, with some great teachers from all over the world online.
 I am currently being mentored by Senior Iyengar teacher Anna Delury towards earning an Iyengar teacher certification